influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/guides/create-a-dashboard.md

 #### Configure dashboard-wide settings:
 * Set the dashboard's **auto-refresh interval** at the top of the page - the default interval is every 15 seconds
-* Set the dashboard's **time range** at the top of the page - the default range is the past 15 minutes
+* Set the dashboard's **time range** at the top of the page - the default range is the past one hour

 ![Visualization type](/img/chronograf/v1.3/g-dashboard-resize.gif)